Chumdeney History, Family Crest & Coats of Arms

 Some of the Chumdeney family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Chumdeney family to the New World and Oceana
+Migration of the Chumdeney family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Chumdeney or a variant listed above: Margaret Cholmondely who settled in New England in 1705; Joab Cholmley settled in Jamaica in 1684; Robert Cholmle settled in Virginia in 1623.